cdktf/cdktf-provider-consul/docs/service.csharp.md

 - *Type:* string

 The time after which the service is automatically deregistered when in the `critical` state.

 Defaults to `30s`.
+Setting to `0` will disable.

-Docs at Terraform Registry: {@link https://registry.terraform.io/providers/hashicorp/consul/2.20.0/docs/resources/service#deregister_critical_service_after Service#deregister_critical_service_after}
+Docs at Terraform Registry: {@link https://registry.terraform.io/providers/hashicorp/consul/2.21.0/docs/resources/service#deregister_critical_service_after Service#deregister_critical_service_after}

 ---